AP Interview: US ambassador defends tough approach to China

 “I think he still has very good feelings about me and about Iowa and the way we treated him,” Branstad said.
 “And, you know, I found in this culture, personal relationships are important.
 And yet I represent the United States.”

-Branstad blamed the coronavirus for souring the relationship, saying that Xi had assured Trump the outbreak was under control when in fact it wasn’t.
+Branstad blamed the coronavirus for souring the relationship, saying Xi had assured Trump the outbreak was under control when in fact it wasn’t.
 China has been criticized for covering up the crisis in the initial days, though praised for its strict measures to stem the spread later.

 “0bviously, that’s had a lot to do with, I think, the president’s feelings towards China,” Branstad said.